12 Keys’ Drug Rehab Aftercare Program

 It is critical that patients in addiction recovery remain in a treatment program long enough to learn how to manage drug cravings, address possible “triggers” in their everyday life, and cope with the stresses of everyday living.

-Drug rehab aftercare programs help people continue to learn new and healthy ways to handle their emotions and deal with stress.
+Our Florida drug rehab aftercare programs help people continue to learn new and healthy ways to handle their emotions and deal with stress.
 They provide recovery support beyond the initial detox and treatment phase.

 Often, when a person completes residential or intensive outpatient addiction treatment, they feel extremely powerful.
 This is because they have recovered much of their physical health thanks to their new regimen of sleep, exercise, and sobriety.
 Patients might feel as if they do not need aftercare.
 This attitude can be dangerous, as people new to addiction recovery are much more vulnerable than they think.